applicaster/Zapp-Frameworks/plugins/quick-brick-xray/README.md

 logger.log({
   message: "app launched !",
+  data: {
+    prop: "some value",
+  },
 });

+// the logger knows how to log events with just a message by simply
+// invoking it with a string. so the following is valid

+logger.info("app started");

+// Errors can also be logged directly with an error object

+logger.error(new Error("oupsie"));
 ```

 If the native module isn't available, logs will be directed to the console instead.
 Logs are also sent to the console as well when the app is running with React Native's `__DEV__` flag on.